How to Make a Backup Copy of an Excel File

 When backing up an Excel file, you must keep the Excel file in same Excel file format (file type) that it was created in when you downloaded the Excel file.
 This is because some of the Excel templates have macros (VBA programming) in them that require a certain Excel file format for the macros to work and if you change the file format to one that is not compatible with Excel macros, the macros will not work.
 Here is a list of file formats used by the Excel templates.

-You can use Windows Explorer (File Explorer in Windows 10) to make a copy of the Excel file from one folder location to another.
-You can also rename the Excel template file in Windows Explorer (File Explorer in Windows 10).
+Another way that you can backup your Excel file is you can use Windows Explorer (File Explorer in Windows 10 or Windows 11) to make a copy of the Excel file from one folder location to another.
+You can also rename the Excel template file in Windows Explorer (File Explorer in Windows 10 or Windows 11).

 While you can create a backup copy on the same hard drive of the computer that you are using the Excel templates, it is recommended the you backup on an external device or location so that if your computer hard drive crashes or your computer is lost or stolen, you still have a backup copy of the files that were on that computer.

 Backup copies can be saved on different devices and locations: